COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/authentication.md

 and desired password.
 The password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, and one digit.
 3. Read the [Terms and Conditions](https://lcda-vgnazlwvxa-uw.a.run.app/legal/terms)
 and [Privacy Policy](https://lcda-vgnazlwvxa-uw.a.run.app/legal/privacy) carefully.
-5. Check the "Agree to Terms of Use and Privacy Policy" checkbox.
+4. Check the "Agree to Terms of Use and Privacy Policy" checkbox.
-4. Click on the "Register" button.
+5. Click on the "Register" button.

 Once verified, you will be redirected to the login page.
+You will also receive a welcome email.

 ### Password Reset